freedomofpress/securedrop/docs/hardware.rst

 * *Application Server*: 1 physical server to run the SecureDrop web services.

-* *Monitor Server*: 1 physical server which monitors activity on the *Application Server* and sends email notifications to an administrator.
+* *Monitor Server*: 1 physical server which monitors activity on the *Application Server* and sends email notifications to an admin.

 * *Network Firewall*: 1 physical computer that is used as a dedicated firewall for the SecureDrop servers.